Unemployment FAQs

 Will receiving unemployment benefits affect how much I receive in other benefits, like SNAP, or whether I'll be able to keep my Medicaid?

-Standard unemployment benefits and some of the pandemic-related temporary benefits are counted as income for several other common public benefits programs used by DC workers.
+Standard unemployment benefits are counted as income for several other common public benefits programs used by DC workers.

-For SNAP (commonly known as food stamps), standard unemployment benefits and PUA benefits will count as income, but the FPUC payments will not.
-This means that receiving regular UI or PUA will lower your SNAP amount, maybe to zero.
+For SNAP (commonly known as food stamps), standard unemployment benefits will count as income.
+This means that receiving regular UI will lower your SNAP amount, maybe to zero.

-For TANF (cash assistance for low-income families), standard unemployment benefits, PUA benefits and the FPUC payments will count as income.
+For TANF (cash assistance for low-income families), standard unemployment benefits will count as income.
 This means that receiving unemployment benefits will likely make you ineligible for TANF.

-For Social Security benefits, neither standard unemployment benefits nor the extra $600 weekly FPUC payments should affect or reduce Social Security retirement benefits or SSDI.
+For Social Security benefits, standard unemployment benefits should not affect or reduce Social Security retirement benefits or SSDI.

-For Supplemental Security Income (SSI), all unemployment insurance benefits, including the extra $600 weekly payments, will not count as income during the public health emergency.
-Please contact the Social Security Administration if you have had your payments reduced or ended during the PHE because of your unemployment benefits.
+For Supplemental Security Income (SSI), all unemployment insurance benefits will count as income.
+Please contact the Social Security Administration if you have had your payments reduced or ended because of your unemployment benefits.

 For more information on public benefits, see Public Benefits FAQs.